gazoodle/geckolib/README.md

  - Use snapshots to generate some specific tests
  - Build some documentation
  - Add coverage to GitHub package workflow
- - Remove all the protocol logic from GeckoAsyncFacade ... it's a facade not a manager!

 ## Done/Fixed in 0.4.0